Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Methodology

 SSI is frequently discussed in relation to Allen’s ten principles \cite{1}, which are commonly used as a reference framework for achieving user control over digital identities.
 However, there remains no clear consensus on which criteria definitively characterize a fully compliant SSI system.
 In \cite{9858139}, authors discussed this issue and investigated the literature to capture overlapping and missing properties of a true sovereign IDMS.
 This evaluation study draws from five distinct SSI property frameworks \cite{1,toth2019self,ferdous2019search,stokkink2018deployment,2}, identifying similarities and differences and combining overlapping features into unified properties.
 We use the resulting properties, slightly altered to assess how eIDAS 2.0 and its ARF align with SSI.
 Tab.\ref{properties_categl} illustrates SSI properties classification reported in \cite{9858139}.
-Our analysis is structured according to these SSI properties, where each property is assessed against the eIDAS 2.0.
-This property-by-property compliance study allows for a detailed examination of alignment, incompatibilities, and areas requiring adaptation for regulatory compliance. \begin{footnotesize}
+Our analysis is structured according to these SSI properties, where each property is assessed against eIDAS 2.0.
+This property-by-property compliance study allows for a detailed examination of alignment, incompatibilities, and areas requiring regulatory revisions or complementary functionalities to achieve compliance. \begin{footnotesize}

 \end{footnotesize}